The Good, the Bad, and the Ugly in His Needs, Her Needs

 The problem with “affair-proofing” is that it can turn fidelity from a moral obligation into a spouse-management outcome: if she meets his needs, he stays faithful; if she does not, his affair becomes predictable, understandable, maybe even expected.

-2. The wife is taught to manage male sexual risk
+2. The wife is taught to manage male sexual appetite

-This is the most serious gendered danger in the book.
+This is the most serious danger in the book.

 At the end of the affection chapter, Harley says a wife must understand that her husband has an “equally deep need for sex.”
 He then says, “To the typical man, sex is like air or water.
 He can’t do without it very well.” (p.
 46)